brunoalvarez89/Visu/readme.md

 # Visu

 Visu is the final project of my master's degree in Biomedical Engineering.
-What this program does is:
+With this program you can:

 * Receive multiple-channel ADC samples via Bluetooth Connection
 * Proccess those samples and visualize them in the UI